- Varied landscapes of heathland, lakes and forest

 Detailed information on travel will be provided in response to your enquiry.
 We are happy to advise on suitable connections and assist you with any aspect of planning your journey.

 NB: Please ensure that you make a booking with us first and wait for confirmation that your spaces are reserved before making any travel arrangements.

-Fly to Aarhus for bus + train to Viborg (approx. 2 hours).
+Fly to Aarhus for bus + train to Viborg (approx. 2 hours) for arrival and back from Jelling on departure.
 You can also fly to Billund, Aalborg, Copenhagen or Hamburg airports.